 - Owning Department ID - Required.
-ID of the department that should receive the news article.
+The ID of the department that should receive the news article.

 - Friendly Dept Name - Optional.
-Since you can import news in to multiple departments in the same sheet, this field helps you identify the department whose ID is in the Owning Department ID column.
+Since you can import news into multiple departments on the same sheet, this field helps you identify the department whose ID is in the Owning Department ID column.

 - Shared Depts - Optional.
 The ID's of any other departments this article should be shared with, separated by a pipe |.